Changing your name on your student record

 A preferred or chosen name is a name that you commonly use that is different from your legal name.
 It is what you want to be called.

-While we use the phrase “preferred name”, for many people, this is not just a preference—it is the only name they use and it is essential to their identity.
+While we use the term “preferred name”, for many people, this is not just a preference.
+It is the only name they use and it is essential to their identity.
 It is especially important for transgender and non-binary students whose university experience and wellbeing are negatively impacted when their preferred or chosen name is not used.
 Read more about names and their impact at UBC.

 Updating your preferred or chosen name